-Avoid Probate and Estate Recovery
+Avoiding Probate and Estate Recovery

-This complete protection from estate recovery allows the client to maintain some control over his property.
-For his lifetime, he can use, occupy, and enjoy the property and remains responsible for maintenance and any expenses, including taxes and insurance (unless he enters a nursing home, at which time his beneficiaries will be responsible for the property’s maintenance).
+The complete protection from estate recovery allows the owner to maintain some control over his property.
+For his lifetime, he can use, occupy, and enjoy the property.
+The owner remains responsible for maintenance and any expenses, including taxes and insurance, unless he enters a nursing home (at which time his beneficiaries will be responsible for the property’s maintenance).

 There are often unfavorable tax consequences when the home is sold during the life tenant’s lifetime.
+Significant capital gains taxes may be owed by the other owners when sold during the life of the life tenant.
 Additionally, the ownership interest granted to the future beneficiaries may be at risk to the creditors of the new co-owners.
 Imagine your child filing for bankruptcy or divorce while having this interest in your home.